How to Quickly Get Table Sizes in SQL Server

 Disk Usage by Top Tables Report

-Now, right-click the table and select Properties as shown in the screenshot below.
+Next, right-click the table and select Properties:

-SSMS Table Properties
+SSMS Table Properties Option

 Open the Storage tab on the left-hand sidebar.
-It may take a second for the window to load, but this will show the index space, data space usage and the table row count.
+It may take a second for the window to load, but this will show the index space, data space usage and the table row count:

 SSMS Table Properties Storage Tab

-MSSQL Script to Get Table Sizes
+SQL Script to Get Table Sizes

 -- Get Table Size SQL Server Script